planetarysoftware/ISIS_TC/Project-Lifecycle.md

-# Node.js Foundation Project Lifecycle
+# ASC Software Organization Project Lifecycle

+> This is a draft document that requires review and approval by the ASC Software Organiation TSC and the ASC Management Team.

 ## Project Definition

-The Node.js Foundation hosts several "Top-Level Projects."
-These projects are autonomous from each other and governed by their own TC (Technical Committee) and chartered by the Node.js Foundation TSC.
+The ASC Software Organization hosts several "Top-Level Projects."
+These projects are autonomous from each other and governed by their own TC (Technical Committee) and chartered by the ASC TSC.

 Projects are free to create "Working Groups" which are autonomous groups collaborating to fulfill a set of responsibilities.
 Working Groups are